-1. Maintain an assertive posture.
-The key to coming off poised and confident is all in your posture, Pachter advises.
+Want to know how to appear more confident?
+It's all in your posture, says Pachter.
 "To stand confidently, keep your legs aligned with your shoulders and your feet approximately four to six inches apart.
 Distribute your weight equally on both legs, keep your shoulders back—but not way back—and turn your body towards others."

 "This is an assertive posture," she explains.
 "It is a posture that projects confidence, not insecurity.
 You are open to the person to whom you are talking.
 And you can stand tall, regardless of your height."

-2. Watch your hands.
 "An important part of mastering body language is knowing what your hands are saying," Pachter writes.